sknampally/wot-poc/README.md

 # 🧠 Web of Trust POC
-### AI-Assisted Data Collection using Local Llama 3.1 (via Ollama)
+### AI-Assisted Data Collection for Digital Identity Projects

-This Proof of Concept automatically collects and structures data for **Digital Identity (SSI/DI)** projects in the same Excel format used by the client.
+This Proof of Concept automatically collects and structures data for **Digital Identity (SSI/DI)** projects using web search (SerpAPI), web scraping, and LLM-based extraction.
+It reads project names from `input.xlsx`, searches the internet for relevant sources, scrapes content, and uses an LLM to extract structured data into `output.xlsx` with source tracking and comparison against manual data.
-It reads the existing `input.xlsx`, identifies rows with missing fields, scrapes public information, asks a **local AI model (Llama 3.1)** to fill the gaps, and writes results to `output.xlsx`.

 ## 🚀 1  Prerequisites — Install Once